KyousukeKyaa/umd_patcher/README.md

 - Go to the main menu again and click "CONTINUE"
 - Enjoy.

 I recommend to not use your old save states, because they can crash the game (it happened to me).
-The save states will still be in Japanese, at least all the game content of the areas you have explored will still be in Japanese because that's how PPSSPP cached them.
-Your future save states will obviously be all in English (as far as the patch goes with the translation), if you resumed playing as I explained above.
+The pre-patch save states will still be in Japanese, at least all the game content of the areas you have explored will still be in Japanese because that's how PPSSPP cached them.
+Your future save states will obviously be all in English (as far as the patch goes with the translation), if you resumed playing as I explained above and if you didn't load from pre-patch save state.

 # **TODO**
 **Tools** - This repository has no 3rd party tools attached but it still requires dependencies to run, some are open source and free and others are freeware, these need to be replaced with a working alternative, for example UMDGen.exe is a discontinued project, but I haven't found any alternatives.
-If you know any tool that could be used, you can open an issue or contact me on the gbatemp forum here: [my account](https://gbatemp.net/members/nasiin.419446/).
+If you know any tool that could be used, you can open an [issue](https://github.com/KyousukeKyaa/umd_patcher/issues) or contact me on the gbatemp forum here: [my account](https://gbatemp.net/members/nasiin.419446/).
 Other than that, all is left is to find the necessary license file of the respective tools and add them to future archives.

 **Patcher** - The patcher is a CLI program, there's no GUI for now, it doesn't really need one but I plan to make something like an old-school loader in the future, midi song included.